-Using the super-virtual refraction interferometry method, the signal-to-noise ratio (SNR) of far-offset head wave arrivals can be theoretically increased by a factor \sqrt{N} ; here, N is the number of receiver and source positions associated with the recording and generation of the head wave arrival.
-Super-virtual refraction are generated in two steps, the first is correlation of the data to generate traces with virtual head wave arrivals and the second is convolution of the data with the virtual traces to create traces with super-virtual head wave arrivals.
-This method is valid for any medium that generates head wave arrivals at the geophones, however, it does not enhance the SNR of the pure diving waves.
+Using the super-virtual refraction interferometry method, the signal-to-noise ratio (SNR) of far-offset head wave arrivals can be theoretically increased by a factor between \sqrt{N} and N; here, N is the number of receiver and source positions associated with the recording and generation of the head wave arrival.
+Super virtual refraction are generated in two steps, the first is correlation of the data to generate traces with virtual head wave arrivals and the second is convolution of the data with the virtual traces to create traces with super-virtual head wave arrivals.
+This method is valid for any medium that generates head wave arrivals at the geophones.

 The super-virtual interferometry method is tested on a field data set.
-Results show that the super-virtual data set has enhances the SNR of far-offset traces so the first-arrival travel-
+Results show that the super virtual data set has enhanced SNR of far-offset traces so the first-arrival traveltimes of the noisy far-offset traces can be more reliably picked to extend the useful aperture of data.
+The first arrival traveltimes of both the raw data after bandpass filter and the super virtual

-^{}Reciprocity test: if the difference between the first arrival travetime picks $\tau{S{x1}R{x2}}$ and $\tau{S{x2}R{x1}}$ is greater than a predefined value, then both picks are rejected.
+^{}Reciprocity test is: if the difference between the first arrival travetime picks $\tau{S{x1}R{x2}}$ and $\tau{S{x2}R{x1}}$ is greater than a predefined value, then both picks are rejected.
 Here, S{x1} means the shot is at location x1, R{x2} means the receiver is at location x2, S{x2} means the shot is at location x1 means the receiver is at location x1

-Figure 2: a) Raw shot gather after bandpass filtering and b) the super-virtual CSG with an improved SNR.
+Figure 2: a) Raw shot gather sample after bandpass filter. and b) The Super-virtual CSG with an improved SNR.